romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In an enterprise setting, how should a GitHub Actions workflow be configured to ensure that sensitive data, such as production database credentials, is securely managed and accessed only by authorized workflows?
+Q: In an enterprise setting, how should a GitHub Actions workflow be configured to ensure that sensitive data, such as production database credentials, is securely managed and accessed only by authorized workflows?
 <details><summary>Show the answer</summary><p>

 - **Store sensitive data as encrypted secrets in GitHub and restrict access to these secrets using GitHub's environment protection rules**